essarrjay/ShmeppyImagetoJSON/SingleFileScripts/readme.md

 Save this page in the same folder you have your map image, and name it `shmeppify.py`.

+#### Install any missing packages
+Python includes a strong standard libary, but this program uses an additional package you may not have installed:

+Pillow

+A full list of packages and their purposes can be found at the bottom of this document (or heck, the first few lines of code).

+You can see all installed packages by using the following commands in a terminal (see next section if you need help):
+`pip list` or `python -m pip list`

+Install a package using:
+`pip install <package name>` or `python -m pip install <package name>`

+Package names are case sensitive.

 ### **Running the script**

 #### Open a terminal window.